millerhooks/tensorflow-jupyter-docker-stack/README.md

 Cant distro Java cause Oracle.
 I think the breadcrumbs should be easy enough.
 If you have a solution on that and syntaxnet, let me know!

+Also, You should really try pymux and pyvim in the Jupyter terminal.
+It's Glorious